Leadership That Makes a Difference

 As educational leaders, Ed.D. graduates will be able to:

-- Identify and analyze the economic, political, legal, and sociocultural context of education.
+- Analyze the economic, political, legal, and sociocultural context of education.

-- Engage in inquiry and research to promote inclusive excellence in schools and/or society.
+- Engage in inquiry and research to promote inclusive excellence in education and/or society.

-- Articulate the ways in which theory and research influence the development of personal leadership praxis.
+- Articulate how theory and research influence the development of personal leadership practice.